kurval/kurval.github.io/index.md

 ## Hive projects

 ### [42-COREWAR](/project5) (C) Group Project
-This project involves creating a virtual arena, and having simplistic-language programs fight each other.
+This project involves creating a virtual arena, and having battle programs written in an abstract assembly language fight each other.

 <a href="/project5">
    <img alt="corewar_gif" src="corewar.gif">